 Closely related to what is happening in TRANSFER (see above).

-Here, a generally accepted virtue is usually employed to stir up favorable emotions.
+A generally accepted virtue is usually employed to stir up favorable emotions.
 The problem is that these words mean different things to different people and are often manipulated for the propagandists’ use.

 The important thing to remember is that the propagandist uses these words positively in this technique.
-They often include words like democracy, family values (when used positively), rights, civilization, even the word “American.”
+They often include words like democracy, family values (when used positively), rights, civilization, and even the word “American.”

 #11 Gish Galloping